payola/Payola/README.md

 Virtuoso is used for storing private RDF data of a user - classes in this package let you communicate with a Virtuoso instance and perform some tasks - create a graph group, upload a graph to the graph group, and then retrieve all graphs within a graph group.

+Some of these tasks are performed at Virtuoso's SPARQL endpoint which is as simple as posting a regular HTTP request, but some require a connection to its SQL database, for which a `virtuoso.jdbc3.Driver` driver is required.
+This driver is included in the `lib` directory of Payola project.

 <a name="model"></a>
 ## Package cz.payola.model

-The classes in this package builds up a wrapper which encapsulates all the business logic and data access.
+The classes in this package build up a wrapper which encapsulates all the business logic and data access.
 The goal of the code in this package is to decouple any presentation layer from the application logic and data access.
 In fact, all the existing presentation layers (web application controllers and RPC remote objects) are built on top of this package.

 It is crucial to mention, that the model package does not make up the whole model.
 The model is spread into more packages, the domain, data, and common.
-All of those packages provides model capabilities and the model package uses them all to get specific tasks done.
+All of those packages provide model capabilities and the model package itself uses them all to get specific tasks done.

 If you want to understand the following text (and the code) better, please, get familiar with the [Scala Cake pattern for DI](http://jonasboner.com/2008/10/06/real-world-scala-dependency-injection-di/).

-There is an object which logically belongs to this package, but you can find it elsewhere.
-It is the cz.payola.web.shared.Payola object.
-It stands for an entrypoint to the model, in the classic DI architecture, you would probably call it a container.
-It is a place, where all configuration is done and an instance of ModelComponent is created.
-Since objects behaves in certain situations like Singletons,
+There exists an object, however, which should belong to this package, but is to be found elsewhere - the `cz.payola.web.shared.Payola` object.
+It represents an entry point to the model, in the classic DI architecture, you would probably call it a container.
+It is a place, where all the configuration is done and an instance of ModelComponent is created.
+Since objects behave in certain situations like Singletons, XXXXXXXXX